-^{2.} Avery, D.R., McKay, P.F, & Wilson, D.C.
+337 Avery, D.R., McKay, P.F, & Wilson, D.C.
 (2007) "Engaging the aging workforce: The relationship between perceived age similarity, satisfaction with co-worker and employee Engagement", Journal of Applied Psychology, Vol. 25 No.9, pp. 1542-1556.

-Amnesty International.
+338 Amnesty International.
 (2001).
 Crimes of hate, conspiracy of silence.
-Oxford, United Kingdom: The Alden Press

-Muslim cleric from Egypt who supports the death penalty for homosexuality.
-Trump abruptly announced a ban on transgender people serving in the military ostensibly for the "tremendous medical costs and disruption" of transgender service members!
+Oxford, United Kingdom: The Alden Press countries punish offenders with flogging or the death penalty.
+Ken Livingstone, a left-wing London politician with a strong record on gay rights, had in the past welcomed Yusuf al-Qaradawi, an America-bashing Muslim cleric from Egypt who supports the death penalty for homosexuality.
+Trump abruptly announced a ban on transgender people serving in the military ostensibly for the "tremendous medical costs and disruption" of transgender service members339.